John Glenn Biography

 Career

 From 1943, he received advanced flight training at the Naval Air Station Corpus Christi.
-He was later enlisted into the U.S. Marine Corps and was assigned to work under Marine squadron VMJ-353, where he flew transport planes.
+He was later enlisted into the U.S. Marine Corps and was assigned to work under Marine Squadron VMJ-353, where he flew transport planes.

-During the World War II, he was commissioned to the Pacific front, where he flew 59 combat missions.
+During World War II, he was commissioned to the Pacific front, where he flew 59 combat missions.
 He stayed in the military even after the war and later served in the Korean War.

-In 1957, he set a major new speed record after he piloted a plane from Los Angeles to New York within three hours, twenty three minutes and 8.3 seconds.
-It was the first supersonic transcontinental flight
+In 1957, he set a major new speed record after he piloted a plane from Los Angeles to New York within three hours, twenty-three minutes, and 8.3 seconds.
+It was the first supersonic transcontinental flight.

-In 1958, National Aeronautics and Space Administration (NASA) was formed.
+In 1958, the National Aeronautics and Space Administration (NASA) was formed.
 The following year, he applied for the recruiting program for astronauts launched by NASA and was selected for the same.
 Thus, he became one of the seven astronauts to be selected.

 In 1963, he resigned from his position in NASA and decided to run for the office of the Senator in his native state, Ohio.
 In the next two years, he retired as a Marine Corps Colonel and joined Royal Crown Cola as a business executive.

 On December 24, 1974, he took office as a United States Senator from Ohio, finally winning after a few failed attempts.
-During his term, he campaigned for more research in space and science related activities.
+During his term, he campaigned for more research in space and science-related activities.

 In 1976, he also made his bid for the Democratic vice presidential nomination.
-He however, did not impress many delegates at the Democratic National Convention, where he gave his keynote address.
+He, however, did not impress many delegates at the Democratic National Convention, where he gave his keynote address.

 Continue Reading Below